-Veterans Day is a federal holiday observed on November 11th by the United States to honor all who have served the country during war or peace, whether they are dead or alive – although it is primarily intended to thank our living veterans.
+On November 11th, the United States observes Veterans Day to honor all veterans who have served during war and peace, whether living or deceased.
+However, it is primarily intended to thank those living who have served.

 First known as Armistice Day, President Woodrow Wilson set aside the day of November 11th (the first anniversary of the signing of the armistice ending World War I) to recognize and thank our American soldiers for their service.
 This day was declared a National Holiday in 1938, and in 1954 the name was officially changed to Veterans Day to honor all American Veterans.
 In honor of these brave, loyal, and selfless soldiers, we celebrate this day to remember those who sacrificed for us and gave our country the freedom we enjoy today.